 Unlike the ACT, which almost never falls on the same days as SAT test dates, the SAT subject exams are offered exclusively on SAT test dates.
 That means, if you must take a subject exam, that will knock out one potential day to retake the SAT, as you are not allowed to take the general test and a subject test on the same day.

 How Many SAT Tests Is Too Many?

-Now you must be wondering, “Then how many times should I take the SAT, and is it possible to take it too many times?”
+Now you must be wondering, “Then how frequent should I take the test, and is it possible to take it again and again?”

 Any number of attempts beyond 4 can lead to some potential negative consequences for your admissions prospects.
 Let’s look at what those consequences might be and explain why this could be the case in the next section.